 There are many ways to boost your credit rating before you apply for a mortgage.

 Lenders will look at how affordable your mortgage payments will be before granting you a loan, so you might struggle to find a mortgage with a low income.

-They’ll examine your total budget and the size of the mortgage you want, to check if your income could comfortably cover the repayments, your bills and your living costs.
+They’ll examine your total budget and the size of the mortgage you want, to check if your income could comfortably cover:

 They’ll also look at whether you’ll be able to make repayments if your personal circumstances were to change or interest rates were to rise.